tbrowder/AlgorithmsIT/README.md

 my $P = ArrayOneBased.new: "abab";        # the pattern to be sought my $T = ArrayOneBased.new: "abababcabab"; # text to search (target) my @matches = KMP-Matcher $T, $P;         # find any matches, if any say @matches.gist;
 # OUTPUT: «[0, 2, 7]␤»
 # 0, 2, and 7 are shifts from the input's # first character to the match
 # positions.
 The @matches array would be empty if no match were found.
 ```

-Note the previous version had an error in its implementation so it could not handle overlapping pattern matches.
-This version works as its authors intended it to, thanks to Professor Cormen's reply to my erroneous bug report.
+Note the original version (v0.0.1) had an error in its implementation so it could not handle overlapping pattern matches.
+Later versions now work as its authors intended it to, thanks to Professor Cormen's reply to my erroneous bug report.

 DESCRIPTION
 ===========